okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-hookdeck/main/index.md

 ## See also

-For background conceptual information on Event Hooks, see [Event Hooks](/docs/concepts/event-hooks/).
+See [Event Hooks](/docs/concepts/event-hooks/) for background conceptual information on Event Hooks.